 Of course your old phone may have defects.
 You may break the screen and have to pay out to replace it.
 But things can go wrong with new models too.
 It’s a lottery, no matter what route you go down.

 I realise my example above is very hypothetical and there are lots of deals in the market and ways to save.
 But the fact is, my SIM-only contract has cost me an average of £13.70 per month, over the last 30 months.
 So in the SIM only vs contract phone war, there’s only one winner for me.
 SIM only.

 I will upgrade my phone at some point.
 But unless I can find a competitive phone contract, I will be sticking to a SIM-only deal and sourcing my handset elsewhere.

 Going SIM only is just one way of ensuring you have extra money in your pocket.
 But if missing out on the latest handset isn’t for you, then check out: Buying a new phone: how to do it affordably.
-You should also read about simple tricks to save money, ways to save £1000 over the year and Emma Drew explains how you can make free money in the UK.
+You should also read about simple tricks to save money, ways to save £1000 over the year and strategies to make free money in the UK.
 You need to sign up to Airtime Rewards as well.

 There are loads of different phone contracts available, but what type of phone contract works for you?
 What are the main advantages?
 Let me know.